 Your first question is probably something along the lines of “I know my child needs some form of orthodontic treatment, but what option is the best?”

 While each situation is different, after treating thousands of children and teenagers, we have a good idea of what treatments and/or appliances will likely help your child straighten their crooked teeth.

 Common treatment options for crooked teeth in teens and adolescents

-Here are some of the most common teeth straightening options we offer for children and teenagers at our Tuscaloosa and Anniston dental and orthodontic offices.
+Here are some of the most common teeth straightening options we offer for children and teenagers at our Tuscaloosa and Oxford dental and orthodontic offices.

 You’ve seen traditional metal braces, which consist of standard metal brackets, and are ideal for children and teens with severe alignment issues.
 In addition to metal braces, you can also consider clear ceramic braces, or self-litigating braces for your child.